 While the KdV equation successfully describes one-dimensional wave phenomena, many physical systems require multidimensional models to capture transverse effects.
 The Zakharov-Kuznetsov (ZK) equation, originally derived in \cite{ZakharovKuznetsov1974} to describe ion-acoustic waves in magnetized plasma, provides a multidimensional generalization of the $1+1$ dimensional KdV equation:

 where $u = u(\mathbf{x},t)$, $\mathbf{x} = (x_1, \dots, x_n) \in \mathbb{R}^n$, $n \geq 2$.
 The physical relevance of the ZK equation extends beyond plasma physics to include applications in solid state physics \cite{kivshar1989dynamics} and fluid dynamics \cite{melkonian1989two}.
-A rigorous derivation from the Euler-Poisson system was provided in \cite{LannesLinaresSaut2013}, cementing its importance as a canonical multidimensional dispersive equation.
+A rigorous derivation from the Euler--Poisson system was provided in \cite{LannesLinaresSaut2013}, cementing its importance as a canonical multidimensional dispersive equation.

-To incorporate nonlocal dispersion and to model sub-dispersive phenomena, one generalizes the classical ZK equation by replacing the Laplacian $\Delta$ with the fractional Laplacian $-(-\Delta)^{\frac{\alpha}{2}}$ of order $\alpha \in (0,2]$.
-The resulting fractional Zakharov-Kuznetsov (fZK) equation reads
+To incorporate nonlocal dispersion and to model sub-dispersive phenomena, one generalizes the classical ZK equation by replacing the Laplacian $\Delta$ with the fractional Laplacian $-(-\Delta)^{\frac{\alpha}{2}}$ of order $\alpha\in(0,2]$.
+The resulting fractional Zakharov--Kuznetsov (fZK) equation reads:

+The full mathematical family \(0<\alpha\leq2\) has been studied from the point of view of local smoothing and propagation of regularity; in particular, Mendez \cite{Mendez2023kato} established a Kato-type smoothing effect of order \(\alpha/2\) for the whole-space fZK equation.
+The case \(\alpha=2\) is the classical ZK equation, while \(\alpha=1\) corresponds to a higher-dimensional Benjamin--Ono--ZK type model.
+The range \(0<\alpha<1\) represents a weaker fractional-dispersion regime in which the transport nonlinearity is comparatively stronger than the dispersive smoothing.

-In this work, we consider the initial value problem for the fZK equation with $\alpha\in[1,2]$ posed on the two-dimensional torus, i.e., $\Omega = [-\pi,\pi]^2$ with periodic boundary conditions:
+In this work, we consider the initial value problem for the fZK equation posed on the two-dimensional torus, i.e., $\Omega=[-\pi,\pi]^2$ with periodic boundary conditions:

-where $T > 0$ is a given final time.
+where $T > 0$ is a given final time and \(\alpha\in(0,2]\).
 The fractional Laplacian $(-\Delta)^{\alpha/2}$ is defined spectrally for periodic functions through the Fourier series expansion:

 where $\hat{f}(\mathbf{k}) = (2\pi)^{-2} \int_{\Omega} f(\mathbf{x}) e^{-i\mathbf{k}\cdot\mathbf{x}} d\mathbf{x}$ are the Fourier coefficients of $f$.
 The fZK equation \eqref{eqn:fZK} possesses several fundamental conserved quantities that play a crucial role in its analytical and numerical analysis.
 For sufficiently smooth solutions, the following invariants are preserved \cite{Mendez2023kato}: